jwharm/cairo-java-bindings/README.md

 features enabled).

-I created these language bindings primarily as a companion to the GObject-based language bindings for Gtk and GStreamer generated with [Java-GI](https://github.com/jwharm/java-gi), but they can also be used independently.
-There are no external dependencies.
+I created these language bindings primarily as a companion to the GObject-based language bindings for Gtk and GStreamer generated with [Java-GI](https://github.com/jwharm/java-gi).
+The bindings depend on the `glib` module from Java-GI for a few common base classes and interfaces.

 ## Overview